Massage Therapy Schools in Connecticut

 Connecticut licensees must renew their licenses every two years after licensing in the last day of their birth month.
 Failing to renew by this date causes your license to lapse.
 To renew a lapsed license, you must complete either 135 hours of education through a refresher course or successfully pass the Prometric Licensing Examination.
 Cosmetology and barber licenses cost $100 to renew.
 Electrology licenses cost $205 to renew.
 Massage therapy licenses come with a renewal cost of $255.
 Connecticut does require you to complete 10 cosmetology continuing education hours to renew your license, though CEUs are always recommended to stay current in the industry.

-Massage therapists in Connecticut earn an average mean annual wage of $37,010 per year, or approximately $17.79 per hour, according to the Bureau of Labor Statistics.
+Massage therapists in Connecticut earn an average mean annual wage of $39,900 per year according to the Bureau of Labor Statistics (2020).
 This amount is calculated without including gratuities, which are commonly received by massage therapists working in spas and resorts.

 Licensed massage therapists may choose to specialize their practice by the type of massage, type of clients and other factors.
 If you feel called to join the field of massage therapy, compare massage therapy schools in Connecticut and their training programs and you could be taking the first steps towards a rewarding career in massage therapy.